Data Training Webinar: Area and Road Ruggedness Scales

 Rugged terrain, defined as any location with significant variation in elevation, provides numerous benefits to residents and visitors alike but may also impose barriers to travel and restrict economic development.
 ERS researchers developed two national representations of rugged terrain for census tracts.
 The Area Ruggedness Scale characterizes overall ruggedness in a given census tract area while the Road Ruggedness Scale characterizes ruggedness along roads to help study the impact of rugged terrain on travel by car.

-In this webinar, ERS Regional Economist Elizabeth Dobis and Senior Geographer John Cromartie will provide an overview of the data available from the Area and Road Ruggedness Scales data product, highlight its uses, and demonstrate how to find the data on the ERS website.
+In this webinar, ERS Regional Economist Elizabeth Dobis and Senior Geographer John Cromartie presented an overview of the data available from the Area and Road Ruggedness Scales data product, highlighted its uses, and demonstrated how to find the data on the ERS website.